wellingtonn96/challenges-front-end-react/challenge-react-timer/README.md

-## Linto to open the project on netlify https://timer-react-app.netlify.app
+## Link to open the project on netlify https://timer-react-app.netlify.app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).